cisco/mindmeld/docs/source/userguide/kb.rst

 Knowledge Base Search
 ---------------------

-Workbench Question Answerer provides APIs to retrieve relevant information from knowledge base.
+Workbench Question Answerer provides easy-to-use flexible APIs to retrieve relevant information from knowledge base.

 Basic Search
 ````````````

 Question Answerer provides basic search API - :meth:`get()` method for simple knowledge base searches.
 It has a simple and intuitive interface and can be used in a similar way as in common web search interfaces.
-It takes in a list of text query and knowledge base field pairs to find best matches.
+It takes in a list of (knowledge base field, text query) pairs to find best matches.
 The knowledge base fields to be used depend on the mapping between NLP entity types and corresponding knowledge base objects.
 For example, in a food ordering application ``cuisine`` entity type can be mapped to a knowledge base object or an attribute of a knowledge base object.
 The mapping is often application specific and is dependent on the data model of the application.

 The basic search API can retrieve a particular knowledge base object using ID